Armadillo: Diet and predation

-Defensive behavior
+Defense

 When threatened by a predator, Tolypeutes species frequently roll up into a ball.
 Other armadillo species cannot roll up because they have too many plates.
-The North American nine-banded armadillo tends to jump straight in the air when surprised, so consequently often collides with the undercarriage or fenders of passing vehicles to its demise.
+When surprised, the North American nine-banded armadillo tends to jump straight in the air, which can lead to a fatal collision with the undercarriage or fenders of passing vehicles.

 Movement

 Armadillos have short legs, but can move quite quickly.
-The nine-banded armadillo is noted for its movement through water which is accomplished via two different methods: it can walk underwater for short distances, holding its breath for as long as six minutes; also, to cross larger bodies of water, it is capable of increasing its buoyancy by swallowing air, inflating its stomach and intestines.
+The nine-banded armadillo is noted for its movement through water, which is accomplished via two different methods: it can walk underwater for short distances, holding its breath for as long as six minutes; or, to cross larger bodies of water, it can increase its buoyancy by swallowing air to inflate its stomach and intestines.

 Reproduction

 Gestation lasts from 60 to 120 days, depending on species, although the nine-banded armadillo also exhibits delayed implantation, so the young are not typically born for eight months after mating.
 Most members of the genus Dasypus give birth to four monozygotic young (that is, identical quadruplets), but other species may have typical litter sizes that range from one to eight.
 The young are born with soft, leathery skin which hardens within a few weeks.
 They reach sexual maturity in three to twelve months, depending on the species.
 Armadillos are solitary animals that do not share their burrows with other adults.